 - Requirements: app development, UI/UX design, and product management skills

-If you’re a developer interested in mobile app development, consider pursuing this online business idea.
+If you’re interested and skilled in app development, this idea is the best online business to start.

-With 78% of digital buyers preferring mobile apps over websites to access online stores, many businesses turn to multi-channel eCommerce for a broader reach.
-As a consequence, the demand for mobile developers has dramatically increased.
+78% of digital buyers prefer mobile apps over websites to access online stores.
+As such, many eCommerce businesses apply a multi-channel strategy, and the demand for mobile developers has dramatically increased.

-If you don’t have experience in app development, there are relevant online courses on eLearning platforms, like Treehouse.
-Alternatively, you can use code-free web development software like AppyPie to jumpstart your online business venture as an app developer.
+If you don’t have experience in app development, join relevant online courses on eLearning platforms like Treehouse.
+Alternatively, use code-free web development software like AppyPie to jumpstart your online business venture as an app developer.

 16. Offer Social Media Marketing Services